 such that the following equations are satisfied a.e. in $(0,T)$

 for all $\zeta \in H^1$, $\boldsymbol{\omega} \in H^1_0$ and $\rho \in W^{1,p}$.
 Moreover, we require that the quintuplet complies with the initial conditions, i.e.,

-\end{defn} \begin{remark} Notice that, with the regularity that we demand, requiring \eqref{eq:ch2_def} is equivalent to ask that \cref{eq:ch2} is satisfied in $L^2(0,T;L^2)$ and the boundary condition $\nabla \varphi \cdot \nu=0$ in \eqref{eq:boundary_conditions} is satisfied in the sense of the traces.
+\end{defn} \begin{remark} Notice that, with the regularity we demand, requiring \eqref{eq:ch2_def} is equivalent to asking that \cref{eq:ch2} is satisfied in $L^2(0,T;L^2)$ and the boundary condition $\nabla \varphi \cdot \nnu=0$ in \eqref{eq:boundary_conditions} is satisfied in the sense of the traces.
 The same holds also for the damage equation.
 Similarly, \cref{eq:dispalcement_def} is equivalent to ask that

 is satisfied in $L^2(0,T;L^2)$ and that the boundary condition $\uu = \mathbf{0}$ in \eqref{eq:boundary_conditions} holds in the sense of the traces. \end{remark}

 \begin{remark} Note that, by standard embedding results (see \cite{Strauss_66} and \cite{Lions_Magenes_12}),